petermantop/veriff-face-api/README.md

 You can set these variables in a `.env` file in the project root directory.
 See `.env.example` for an example.

 ## API Endpoints
+Postman Collection
+A Postman collection(`Veriff Face Api.postman_collection.json`) has been added to facilitate testing the API endpoints.
+You can import the collection into Postman and use it to quickly test creating containers, uploading images, and fetching verification summaries.
 ### Create a Verification Container
 ```
 POST /containers/